The Churches of Britain and Ireland

 Twyning, St. Mary Magdalene. © Graeme Harvey.
 Link.

-Upleadon, St. Mary. © Peter Wood.
+Upleadon, St. Mary.
+The church stands about a mile east of the village, at Upleadon Court.
+SO 7689 2696. © Peter Wood.
 Another view, and an interior, both © Crispin Pemberton (2011).
-Grade I listed - link.

 Upper Slaughter, St. Peter, which has a nicely-carved font.
 Both © John Salmon.